-Syntax: ndupload.exe [ options...]
-Options:
+ndupload.exe [options...]

+-a

+-f path\and\filename.ext

+-o tag = value

-Syntax -a -f pat -o tag h\and\filename.ext -a This is the same as -o UploadRule and means "upload all file types".
+-a This is the same as -o UploadRule and means "upload all file types".
 If you run ndupload with no command line parameters, this is the default behavior. -f path\and\filename.ext Identifies the file to upload.
 This is the same as -o SourceFile. -0 tag=value Each instance over-rides the specified preference for the uploader.
 Each parameter set at the command line must be accompanied by its own -o flag.
 Do not repeat any individual tag within the command line.
 Possible tags are listed below.